-Founded in 2010, Lawfare is a blog dedicated to publishing information related to legal issues and policy related to national security.
+Founded in 2010, Lawfare is a blog dedicated to publishing information related to legal issues and policies related to national security.
 According to their about page “We mean to devote this blog to that nebulous zone in which actions are taken or contemplated to protect the nation interact with the nation’s laws and legal institutions.”

 Lawfare’s coverage of intelligence and legal matters related to the Trump administration has brought the blog significant increases in readership and national attention.